csd1100/learning/notes/go/basics.md

 - Errors in go are values rather than exceptions.
 - There are 2 types
     1. Error - Something bad happened but program doesn't stops.
-    2. Panic - Program stops, this is unrecoverable error.
+    2. Panic - `panic()` - Program stops, this is unrecoverable error.
 Happens at run-time.